Differentiable Clustering with Perturbed Spanning Forests

 \subsection{Supervised learning}

 We apply first our method to synthetic datasets - purely to provide an illustration of both our internal clustering algorithm, and of our learning procedure.
-In Figure~\ref{fig:sythetic_data}, we show how the clustering operator that we use, based on spanning forests (i.e. single linkage), with Kruskal's algorithm is efficient on some standard synthetic examples, even when they are not linearly separable (compared to $k$-Means, mean-shift, Gaussian mixture-model).
+In Figure~\ref{fig:clustering}, we show how the clustering operator that we use, based on spanning forests (i.e. single linkage), with Kruskal's algorithm is efficient on some standard synthetic examples, even when they are not linearly separable (compared to $k$-Means, mean-shift, Gaussian mixture-model).
 We also show that our method allows us to perform supervised learning based on cluster information, in a linear setting.
-For $X_{\text{signal}}$ consisting of $n=60$ points in two dimensions consisting of data in four well-separated clusters (see Figure~\ref{fig:sythetic_data}), we construct $X$ by appending two noise dimensions, such that clustering based on pairwise square distances between $X_i$ mixes the original clusters.
-We learn a linear de-noising transformation $\theta X$, with $\theta \in \R^{4 \times 2}$ through clustering, by minimizing our perturbed partial FY loss with SGD, using the known labels as supervision.
+For $X_{\text{signal}}$ consisting of $n=60$ points in two dimensions consisting of data in four well-separated clusters (see Figure~\ref{fig:clustering}), we construct $X$ by appending two noise dimensions, such that clustering based on pairwise square distances between $X_i$ mixes the original clusters.
+We learn a linear de-noising transformation $X\theta$, with $\theta \in \R^{4 \times 2}$ through clustering, by minimizing our perturbed partial FY loss with SGD, using the known labels as supervision.

 We also show that our method is able to cluster virtually all of some classical datasets.
 We train a CNN (LeNet-5 \cite{lecun1998gradient}) on mini-batches of size 64 using the partial Fenchel-Young loss to learn a clustering, with a batch-wise clustering precision of 0.99 for MNIST and $0.96$ on Fashion MNIST.
-The experimental setup and visualization of learnt clusters is detailed in the Appendix.
+Using the same approach, we trained a ResNet \citep{he2016deep} on CIFAR-10 (with some minor modifications to kernel size and stride), achieving a batch-wise clustering test precision of $0.93$.
+The t-SNE visualization of the embeddings for the validation set are displayed in Figure \ref{fig:tsnes}.
+The experimental setups (as well as visualization of learnt clusters for MNIST), are detailed in the Appendix.